DATA-606-2023-FALL-THURSDAY/Sophia_Sarica/docs/proposal.md

 - **ACTIVITY_CODE:** Denotes the type of activity associated with each SL-RAT assessment.
 - **COMPLETED_DATE (datetime64[ns]):** Indicates the date of completion for the activity.
 - **SLRAT_SCORE (float64):** The pivotal SL-RAT score, a numeric value ranging from 0 to 10, signifying the condition of the sewer line.

+### GIS Table:
+The FACILITYID (object) column serves as the primary key to join the GIS table with the Workorder table, facilitating the integration of geographical attributes.

+- **FACILITYID (object):** A unique identifier representing individual segments between two manholes in the sewer system.
 - **TYPE (object):** Describes the type of pipe associated with the facility.
 - **LINING_TYP (object):** Represents the type of pipe connections used.
 - **PIPE_SIZE (float64):** Specifies the size of the pipe.